-Workers compensation is an insurance program which covers injuries and diseases that are work-related.
+Worker’s compensation is an insurance program which covers injuries and diseases that are work-related.
 Fault or negligence by the employer or the employee is not considered in the injured employee’s claim for benefits.
 The primary objective of the program is to return the injured employee to gainful employment as quickly as possible.

-First, you must give written notice of your on-the-job injury or occupational disease to your supervising administrator by completing a “Notice of Injury or Occupational Disease” (Form C-1) within 7 days after the accident or having knowledge that your disease may be work-related.
-You and your supervisor must sign this form.
+First the employee must give written notice of the on-the-job injury or occupational disease to your supervisor by completing a “Notice of Injury or Occupational Disease” (Form C-1) within 7 days after the accident or having knowledge that their disease may be work-related.
+This form must be signed by the employee and their supervisor.

-District personnel must:
+CCSD personnel must: